saule1508/saule1508.github.io/_drafts/2016-07-25-upgrade-oracle-12.1.0.1-12.1.0.2.md

 **upgrade**

 once all pre-check are ok, we can do the actual update.
-The idea is to start the standby from the new home and put it in apply state, so that when the primary is being upgraded the changes done during the upgrade are propagated to the standby.
+The idea is to disable the broker configuration and to keep the standby shutdown (it is probably possible to keep the standby in apply-mode but it did not work for me).
+Then run the upgrade assistant on the primary and at the end restart the standby in the new home then enable the broker

 on the standby - evs-rv-orarac03 -